pilali/Automated-GuitarAmpModelling/README.md

 }
 ```

-- we perform track time alignment.
+- we perform input / target audio track time alignment.
 For this to work you have to provide into the Config file the following parameters

 ```
 "blip_locations": [12_000, 36_000],